Natural disasters

 The role of social service providers

 In the Nordic countries, social service providers play an important role for municipalities in strengthening individual resilience and providing greater support and assistance to those in need.
-These include older people, children, and people with disabilities.
+These include older people, children, and disabled people.

 As a result, social service providers have important knowledge that may be useful in the preparation and implementation of natural disaster emergency services.
 However, there is little or no research or information on what role these service providers play when natural disasters occur in the Nordic countries.